Yass89/Yass89/README.md

-# 🇺🇸 Hi there, I'm Yassine 👋
+# :fr: Hi there, I'm Yassine 👋
 # 🇫🇷 Salut, je suis Yassine 👋

 🇺🇸 I'm a Computer Engineering student with a passion for coding and problem-solving.